Working mass

 Working mass, also referred to as reaction mass, is a mass against which a system operates in order to produce acceleration.
 In the case of a chemical rocket, for example, the reaction mass is the product of the burned fuel shot backwards to provide propulsion.
 All acceleration requires an exchange of momentum, which can be thought of as the "unit of movement".
 Momentum is related to mass and velocity, as given by the formula P = mv, where P is the momentum, m the mass, and v the velocity.
 The velocity of a body is easily changeable, but in most cases the mass is not, which makes it important.
+The working mass of a fuel can be determined by mathematical calculation.

 Rockets and rocket-like reaction engines

 In rockets, the total velocity change can be calculated (using the Tsiolkovsky rocket equation) as follows: